zegoim/zego-express-example-topics-swift/README.md

     <img src="https://storage.zego.im/sdk-doc/Pics/iOS/ZegoExpressEngine/Common/build-and-run-swift.png" width=50% height=50%>

-## Precautions
+## FAQ

-Developers should change to the own development certificate in `Target` -> `Signing & Capabilities`.
-Direct build may cause the following error:

-> The app ID "im.zego.ZegoExpressExample-iOS-Swift" cannot be registered to your development team.
-Change your bundle identifier to a unique string to try again.
+1. `The app ID "im.zego.ZegoExpressExample-iOS-OC" cannot be registered to your development team.
+Change your bundle identifier to a unique string to try again.`

-Please modify the Bundle Identifier before running.
+    Refer to **Modify Bundle Identifier and Apple Developer Certificate** above, switch to your own development certificate in `Targets` -> `Signing & Capabilities` and modify `Bundle Identifier` before running.

+2. `dyld: Library not loaded`

+    This is [bug](https://forums.developer.apple.com/thread/128435) of iOS 13.3.1, please upgrade to iOS 13.4 or above.